Coffee Machine: Buying Guide

 Conclusion

 To summarise, when it comes to choosing a new coffee machine, there are several factors to consider.
 What type of coffee you prefer will be the biggest deciding factor, however it is also important to think about your available space.
-Do you have enough free worktop space to house a bean to cup machine?
+Do you have enough free worktop space to house a freestanding machine?
 If you’re designing a whole new kitchen, would it make sense to add the matching built in model to sit alongside your oven and microwave?
 Some people prefer a speedy espresso to give them an energy boost before the daily grind.
 Others enjoy a pot of fresh coffee to hand throughout the day whilst working from home.
 You may want to consider how often you’re hosting visitors.
 Being able to make more than one coffee at once can be handy when you have friends round for a weekend catch up.
 Whether you’re a real coffee enthusiast or simply experimenting with new flavours, having a good quality coffee machine is always a great addition to your home.

 Hopefully our coffee machine buying guide has helped you choose your new model.
 If you have any questions or need further advice, give our sales team a call or pop into our Nottinghamshire showroom.
 See some of our coffee machines on display, even try one of our Jura coffees before you buy!
 Our team of experts are on hand to help.